 3. Centos Web Panel

-The installation of the CentOS is very easy with help of few clicks but make sure you opt for it only for your fresh server because after installation there is no way to uninstall it and in case you want to remove it then you have to reinstall the whole server.
+The installation of the CentOS is very easy with help of a few clicks but make sure you opt for it only for your fresh server because after installation there is no way to uninstall it and in case you want to remove it then you have to reinstall the whole server.
 It also comes with the Softaculous Auto app Installer that can install hundreds of different applications on the server with just one click.
-The inbuilt firewall of the CentOS web which is CSF firewall is also one of the best in class; it can lock out the whole filesystem to increase the security level.
+The inbuilt firewall of the CentOS web which is the CSF firewall is also one of the best in class; it can lock out the whole filesystem to increase the security level.
 Furthermore, the Varnish cache server is there too.
 Minimum System requirements: 32bit Server – 512MB RAM, 64bit Server – 1024MB RAM and HDD – 10 GB.

 Features of CentOS web panel

 - Apache Web Server